What is Accounts Payable Automation?

 Not only does manual AP require more hands to keep it running, but it cuts into time your finance staff could otherwise invest in more productive tasks.

-An automated AP process limits the need to execute tasks manually and frees your team to focus their energy elsewhere.
+An automated AP process implements internal controls, limits the need to execute tasks manually and frees your team to focus their energy elsewhere.

 AP automation software guide